Rajanenovate/nrf52832/README.md

 Make sure you downloaded correct version.
 Even if any error during building then read the message and download package accordingly.

 ### Steps for installing Git
 Step 1.
 Install git software, it simple.
 Step 2.
 Set the PATH **C:\Program Files\Git\bin** in environment variable.
 Step 3.
 Very it by giving `git --version` command on terminal.

-If git not installed properly then you will get error like this

 ## ERRORS